-This booklet was constructed by Skye after almost 10 years of being part of the trans\ community and working with those who identify as part of trans\, gender non-conforming, and/or intersex/DSD communities.
-The contents of this booklet cannot possibly describe the experiences of ALL trans\ identified people - instead this is only an effort to raise awareness about some trans\ experiences and offer support to trans\ people who would like a resource that they can give to those close to them.
+This booklet was constructed by the author after 10 years of being part of the trans community and working with those who identify as part of trans, gender non-conforming, and/or intersex/DSD communities.
+The contents of this booklet cannot possibly describe the experiences of ALL trans, gender non-conforming, and intersex people - instead this is only an effort to raise awareness about some people's experiences and offer support to trans people who would like a resource that they can give to those close to them.